cloudflare/cloudflare-docs/content/data-localization/faq.md

 - [Magic Transit](/magic-transit/)
 - [Privacy Gateway](/privacy-gateway/)

-These options only offer L3/L4 DDoS protection and using them imply that no Application / L7 Security or Performance services can be applied.
+These options only offer L3/L4 DDoS protection and using them imply that no application / L7 security or performance services can be applied.

 {{</faq-answer>}}
 {{</faq-item>}}